 There is no specific treatment needed for ETN.
 The rash settles completely without any treatment.

 What should I do?

 If your baby develops ETN, there is no need to worry.
 Your baby will not be in any discomfort or have any distress related to the rash.
 The skin may look red and angry (and your baby may look less than perfect temporarily) but do your best to ignore it.

 Avoid over-washing the baby - babies have delicate skin that can dry out easily with detergents.
 Resist any temptation to pick, squeeze or burst any pus-filled spots (pustules).
-This would make a skin infection more likely to occur.
+This would make a skin infection more likely to occur and may lead to scarring.
 Creams and lotions are not required for the rash.
 If you are already using products to wash and moisturise your baby it is fine to continue them but ensure they are fragrance-free and designed for use in babies.

 How long does erythema toxicum neonatorum last for?

-Typically, the rash lasts for a few days only.
-In almost all cases it has completely gone within two weeks.
+Typically, baby acne lasts for a few days only.
+In almost all cases it has completely gone within two weeks of life.
 Very occasionally the rash can return (recur).
 This can happen up to 6 weeks of age.
 Usually recurrences are mild.